 Something else many of these foods have in common is a history of product recalls by their manufacturing company.

-Below is an overview of the Top 10 worst dog foods of 2023 .
+Below is an overview of our 10 worst dog foods as of this writing .
 We started our list with recipes that contain dubious and low-quality ingredients and worked our way down to the worst offenders with recent recalls under their belt.

 10. ALPO Come & Get It!
 Cookout Classics